 "She's right."
 The realtor laughs.
 "Listen to her."

-Luke glares at her.
+Luke glares at er.
 "You rarely give me a choice."

 "Come here so I can lick your face."
-Lorelai jokes.
+Lorelai teases.

-They follows the realtor across the room.
+The realtor brings them around the living room area.
 "Now, I went over the square footage and the details of the lease with your husband this morning.
 Did he fill you in?"
+She asks Lorelai.

-"He didn't, but you know how men are."
-Lorelai laughs, playing along.
-Luke looks down, rolling his eyes, as Lorelai smiles at him.
-"The minute that ball game comes on all the realities of life just go right out the window."
+Lorelai grabs him, and interrupts.
+"He didn't.
+But you know how men are."
+She laughs as Luke rolls his eyes.
+"The minute the ball game comes on all the realities of life just go right out the window."

 "Don't I know it."
 The realtor laughs.